dylanhamada/EV-Finder/README.md

 ## Project Status

 The app is in its early planning stages.
-I am currently deliberating on app functionality and beginning an early wireframe.
+I am currently designing the app layout.
+Previously, I completed the app wireframe and functionality.

+The current iteration of the [design](https://www.figma.com/file/LiZL6BMFyBA22YfizVdSvj/EV-Finder-Layout?node-id=0%3A1) can be viewed on Figma.

-The [current iteration](https://excalidraw.com/#json=5689566321180672,aDVm3j7vVG_IXqRH0fvtIA) of the wireframe can be viewed on Excalidraw.
+The current iteration of the [wireframe](https://excalidraw.com/#json=5689566321180672,aDVm3j7vVG_IXqRH0fvtIA) can be viewed on Excalidraw.

 A record of notable changes can be found in the CHANGELOG file.